deficollective/defiscan/src/content/protocols/venus-protocol.md

 ![Venus Core Lending](./diagrams/venus_lending_core.png)

-All privileged functions in the core lending system are controlled by the `admin` role (Normal Timelock) and the `accessControlManager`, which grants specific permissions to timelocks and emergency [multisigs](#security-council) as shown in the diagram above.
+All privileged functions in the core lending system are controlled by the `admin` role (Normal Timelock - owned and executed through governance proposals by XVS token holders with 48-hour delay) and the `accessControlManager` (owned by the Normal Timelock), which grants specific permissions to timelocks (controlled by XVS governance) and emergency [multisigs](#security-council) (3/6 Pause Guardian and Multisig Critical) as shown in the diagram above.

 ## Incentives

 The `RewardFacet`, which is part of the `Comptroller` Diamond Proxy structure, is responsible for distributing rewards.
 Users can call the `claimVenus()` function to claim the `XVS` accrued from supplying and borrowing accross all markets.
 For each market, two parameters can be set that define the reward per block for borrowing and supplying activities, respectively.
 Furthermore, users can stake their `XVS` in the `XVSVault` for additional `XVS` yield.

-The `admin` (Normal Timelock) controls XVS emission parameters and direct grants, while the `accessControlManager` manages operational aspects like pausing, pool configuration, and reward rates.
+The `admin` role (Normal Timelock - controlled by XVS token holders through governance) controls XVS emission parameters and direct grants, while the `accessControlManager` (owned by the Normal Timelock) manages operational aspects like pausing, pool configuration, and reward rates.

 ## Treasury

 A fraction (`reserveFactor`) of the borrower interest paid is automatically added to the Venus Protocol reserves in each `vToken` contract.
-The `accessControlManager` controls who can withdraw these reserves via `_reduceReserves()` and who can set the `reserveFactor`.
-The destination address for reserves is set by the `admin` role (Normal Timelock) through `setProtocolShareReserve()`.
+The `accessControlManager` (owned by the Normal Timelock, which is controlled by XVS token holders) controls who can withdraw these reserves via `_reduceReserves()` and who can set the `reserveFactor`.
+The destination address for reserves is set by the `admin` role (Normal Timelock - controlled by XVS governance) through `setProtocolShareReserve()`.

-The Venus Treasury contract is owned by the Normal Timelock, which can withdraw any token or native currency to any arbitrary address through governance proposals (48-hour delay).
-This gives governance complete control over all treasury funds.
+The Venus Treasury contract is owned by the Normal Timelock (controlled by XVS token holders through governance proposals with 48-hour delay).
+This gives XVS token holders complete control over all treasury funds through the governance process.

 # Dependencies

 Venus Protocol uses an _Oracle System_ that can support up to three price feeds per asset, though the actual configuration varies by asset.
 When multiple oracles are configured, prices must agree within defined boundaries or transactions will revert.
-The configuration of each asset can only be changed through _Governance_.
+The configuration of each asset can only be changed through _Governance_ (XVS token holders via proposals with timelock delays).

 ## Oracle Configuration for Top Assets by TVL